This is my current reading recommendation list for math.

 More Number Theory: "Multiplicative Number Theory" by Davenport, "Number Theory" by Borevich and Shafarevich, "Arithmetic of Elliptic Curves" by Silverman, "Number Theory" by Andrews, "A Course in Arithmetic" by Serre, "Solving the Pell Equation" by Lenstra, Jr.

 Physics-related stuff: "The Course of Theoretical Physics" by Landau and Lifshitz, some introductory quantum notes by Watrous (or these notes from Aaronson, or "Quantum Computation and Quantum Information" by Nielsen and Chuang), Coleman's Quantum Mechanics in Your Face, McQuarrie's "Physical Chemistry: A Molecular Approach", "QED: The Strange Theory of Light and Matter" by Feynman, and Earman's "A Primer on Determinism".
-For some generalized probability theory see "Probabilistic theories with purification" and "Informational derivation of quantum theory" or the book "Quantum Theory from First Principles: An Informational Approach" by Chiribella, D'Ariano, and Perinotti (also, "Nonlocality beyond quantum mechanics" by Popescu, "Quantum Theory From Five Reasonable Axioms" by Lucien Hardy, and "Quantum Theory and Beyond: Is Entanglement Special?" by Dakic and Brukner).
-The ZX Calculus is fun to learn as well (maybe start here).
+For some generalized probability theory see "Probabilistic theories with purification" and "Informational derivation of quantum theory" or the book "Quantum Theory from First Principles: An Informational Approach" by Chiribella, D'Ariano, and Perinotti (also, "Nonlocality beyond quantum mechanics" by Popescu, "Quantum Theory From Five Reasonable Axioms" by Lucien Hardy, and maybe "Quantum Theory and Beyond: Is Entanglement Special?" by Dakic and Brukner).
+The ZX Calculus is fun to learn as well.

 Other: "Convex Bodies: The Brunn-Minkowski Theory" by Schneider, "Algebraic Combinatorics on Words" (online here), "Integration in Finite Terms" by Rosenlicht, "Binomial Coefficients and Jacobi Sums" by Hudson and Williams (also, "Binomial Coefficients Modulo Prime Powers" by Granville), "A Simple Proof of Sharkovsky's Theorem" by Du, "Puzzles in geometry which I know and love" by Anton Petrunin, "Linear Orderings" by Rosenstein, and the Metamath website.